OUR PRODUCTS AND PROGRAMS

 Pay What You Can

-A special preview performance with admittance by the donation of cash to the Aids Resource Center Ohio or canned goods/non-perishable food items to The Food Bank.
+A special sneak peek with admittance by the donation of cash to the Aids Resource Center Ohio or canned goods/non-perishable food items to The Food Bank.
 This serves community needs as well as patrons who may find the regular performances more than their budgets can afford.
+Pay What You Can performances occur on the Wednesday before the preview performance.
+Numbers are handed out to patrons at 6:30 p.m. and they are admitted in order when the house opens at 7:30 p.m.

 A pre-show discussion with the show's director held at 7:15 p.m. in The Loft Lobby during the Thursday Preview.
 This is an opportunity for the audience to meet the director and learn about the creative process of producing the play they are about to see.